tathianamb/biia/README.md

 ## Classification methodology

-### Three-phase pipeline
+### Four-phase pipeline

-BIIA classifies papers through three sequential phases.
-Phases 2 and 3 run in parallel to minimize total processing time.
+BIIA classifies papers through four phases.
+Phases 2, 3, and 4 run in parallel to minimize total processing time.

 ```
 Phase 1 — Regex (instantaneous, no API calls)
-  └─ Classifies task and target for all papers
+  └─ Classifies task and target using title and author keywords
-  └─ Papers without a confident match receive 'outro'
+  └─ Papers without a confident match are left empty → handled by API phases

-Phase 2 — API: task and target        ─┐
+Phase 2 — API: task              ─┐
-  └─ Only papers where regex → 'outro'  ├─ run in parallel
+  └─ Only papers where regex      │
+     found no match               ├─ run in parallel
                                    │
+Phase 3 — API: target            ─┤
+  └─ Only papers where regex      │
+     found no match               │
+                                   │
-Phase 3 — API: architecture, model,   ─┘
+Phase 4 — API: architecture,    ─┘
+          model,
           complementary_technique
   └─ All papers requiring these columns
 ```